Patternslib/pat-date-picker/README.md

 pat-pickadate
 =============

-Pattern which wraps the Pickadate library
+A Patternslib pattern which wraps the Pickadate library.